 Infant Development Program

-The Infant Development Program (IDP) provides support for families of children aged birth to three who have a developmental delay, are at risk for a developmental delay, or have been diagnosed with a disability.
+The Infant Development Program (IDP) provides support for families of children aged birth to three who are at risk for, or who already have a delay in development.

-- May refer children and families to other therapies or community activities as required.
+- Offers referrals for children and families to other therapies and community activities.

-- Teaches families Infant Massage techniques (Certified Infant Massage Instructor) either 1-1 during home visits or in small community groups.
+- Facilitates Infant Massage sessions, as a Certified Infant Massage Instructor, 1-1 during visits or in small community groups.

-- Teaches families Attachment Parenting Programs such as Circle of Security 1-1 during home visits or in small community groups.
+- Facilitates attachment parenting programs, such as Circle of Security, 1-1 during visits or in small community groups.

-Anyone can refer to IDP including the family, physicians, public health nurses and other community professionals.
-A referral form must be completed and is available for download here: Early Intervention Referral Form (PDF).
+Anyone can refer to IDP including families, caregivers, physicians, public health nurses, pediatricians and other community professionals.
+A referral form must be completed and can be found on our website.
 Family participation is voluntary and the program is free of charge.
-Complete confidentiality is assured
+Confidentiality is assured.

 Please click here to complete our secure online referral form.